hshindo/DoubleArrayTrie.jl/README.md

 * check[3] == 1
 * 4 = base[3] + 4
 * check[4] == 3

 and so on.
-Note that `#` indicates undefined.
+Note that `#` indicates undefined value.

 Looking up a key in a trie takes O(m) time where `m` is the key length.

-* Prefix match
-Double array can be used for associative array.

 ## Usage
 ```julia